andyzhp234/Stable-e-commerce/documentations/System_Design_Document_v1.0.md.md

 ## Deployment

-Server is currently deployed to Heroku but I am thinking about deploying it to AWS in the future.
+Backend server is currently deployed to Railway.apps

-MongoDB Atlas for database.
+MongoDB Atlas for MongoDB database.

 AWS S3 for images hosting.